adigapranava/ML_Project/README.md

 A NEWS Categorization Model that categorize the news into SPORTS, EDUCATION, TECH, BUSINESS, ENTERTAINMENT and Our model has 94% Accuracy

+The Main Features of Our Project are:
+- Dataset Creation
+- Exploring Dataset
+- Cleaning Dataset
+- Trainig Different Models
+- Predicting

+The accuracy of different models That we have trained:
 <table style="font-size:20px">
   <tr>
     <th>Model</th>